osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 * Add/update API docs to reflect name changes to common and ingestion.

 # v1.3 (good progress in february)
 * define API and develop initial implementation of annotation service
+  * the core data model for annotations is based on "rectangles" of data, each specified by list of columns and range of time
+  * the data rectangles are from the same domain as the data query specification, which also uses a list of columns and time range
+  * data rectangles may or may not overlap, and may or may not be contiguous in time
+  * annotations apply to a list of one or more data rectangles
+  * the API for creating annotations will associate event/snapshot details, tags, key/value attributes, user comment, attachment, linked dataset etc with a list of "data rectangles" (e.g., list of columns and time range)
+  * the existing mechanism for specifying event/snapshot details and key/value attributes during ingestion will use the same underlying data model and persistence as other annotations
 * add metadata query API to cover event/snapshot info, key/value attributes, annotations
-  * returns parameters of a "dataset" e.g., time range and set of columns?
+  * the metadata query API will allow the user to specify a query covering event/snapshot details, tags, key/value attributes, user comment, attachment, linked dataset, etc that returns a list of "data rectangles"
-  * MongoQueryHandler.dataBucketFromDocument() handle attributes, eventMetadata.
+  * need to change MongoQueryHandler.dataBucketFromDocument() to handle attributes, eventMetadata, etc.
 * make collection names configurable
 * remove data created by integration and benchmark tests at completion
   * add config / command-line flag to optionally not delete data